MikeMcl/bignumber.js/README.md

 # bignumber.js #

-A Javascript library for arbitrary-precision arithmetic with decimal and non-decimal numbers.
+A Javascript library for arbitrary-precision decimal and non-decimal arithmetic.

 ## Features